mbaeumer/mbaeumer.github.io/_posts/2017-07-16-python-strings.markdown

 I know that there are more fancy ways to do that, but I start with a readable version.

-Splitting a string
+# Splitting a string
 {% highlight python %}
 splitted = lorem.split(" ")
 for word in splitted:
   print(word)
 {% endhighlight %}

+Here, the string will be splitted at each white space.
+You can use other separators as well.

-Removing a character in a string
+# Removing a character in a string
 {% highlight python %}
 new_lorem = lorem.replace("m", "")
 {% endhighlight %}

-Inserting a character into a string
+# Inserting a character into a string
 {% highlight python %}
 new_lorem = lorem[:5] + "-" + lorem[6:]
 {% endhighlight %}